 Cobb, on the other hand, proposed that before the changing of the tax rules, the government should figure out the manner in which they will administer social programs.
 The CEO of H&R Block explained tax credits for everything, ranging from Obamacare to the earned income tax credit go via the tax code.
 He insisted that is not the rates, but the refundable credits that add to the complexity.

 Cobb noted that how much money taxpayers are getting from the government is the bottom line for many people.
 He said that the refund that averages $ 3, 000 in the US means a lot to most Americans because it is their bonus.
 He continued to say Americans have two busy seasons: April when many of them go in and have their taxes done and the period beginning on around 20th January when people are running to get their refunds.
+Simplify Taxes is something that would help many in America.

 On Tuesday, Cobb was in New York to ring the opening bell on Wall Street as well as draw attention to new service from Block Advisors, a company that offers guidance on highly complex returns, small business tax preparation, and financial planning.